 Sales and Marketing are too often divided in an organization by a misalignment of goals, operational insight, customer identity and reporting structure.
-Without cohesion between these two groups, companies often scratch their heads trying to figure out why they continue to miss plan each year and why they aren’t keeping up with the competition.
+Without cohesion between these two groups, companies often scratch their heads trying to figure out why they continue to miss plan each year.
+They also wonder why they aren’t keeping up with the competition.
 Let’s examine a few ways to correct the course to ensure success.

 In computer programming, cohesion refers to the degree to which the elements of a module belong together.
 Thus, cohesion measures the strength of relationship between pieces of functionality within a given module.
-For example, in highly cohesive systems functionality is strongly related.
-Sales cannot exist without Marketing and there is no purpose for Marketing without the fulfillment of Sales.
-The strength of the relationship requires a single reporting structure that can assign goals that enable the two disciplines to work together to accomplish the same objectives and key results.
+Therefore, functionality is necessary in highly cohesive systems.
+Sales cannot exist without marketing.
+There is also no purpose for marketing without the fulfillment of sales.
+The strength of the relationship requires a single reporting structure that can assign goals enabling the two disciplines to work together to accomplish the same objectives and key results.

 Sales, Know Marketing